Skip to content

 Frequently Asked Questions About Hashing vs Encryption

-HMAC (Hash-based Message Authentication Code) combines a cryptographic hash function with a secret key to provide both data integrity verification and authentication.
-Unlike plain hashing (which anyone can compute), HMAC requires knowledge of the secret key — preventing attackers from modifying data and forging a valid authentication code.
-HMAC is used in TLS communications, API request signing (such as AWS Signature v4), and secure session cookies.
-It represents a practical example of combining hashing's integrity properties with a shared secret to create a stronger security primitive.
+HMAC (Hash-based Message Authentication Code) combines a hash function with a secret key to provide both data integrity verification and authentication.
+Unlike simple hashing, HMAC requires the secret key, preventing attackers from modifying data and recalculating a valid hash.
+It's used in TLS, API authentication, and secure communications.

 Schedule